awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_create.md

 1. Choose **Create**\.
 **Important**
-If you get an error that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.
+If you get an error that indicates that you exceeded your account limits for the organization then contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.
+If you get an error that indicates that you can't add an account because your organization is still initializing, wait one hour and try again\.
+If the error persists, contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.

 1. You are redirected to the **Accounts**/**All accounts** tab, showing your new account at the top of the list with its status set to **Pending creation**\.
 This status changes to **Active** when the account is created\.
 **Note**